 George S. Quillan was elected Chair of the Morris Township Democratic Committee (MTDC) in June 2018.
-Previously, he served as one of MTDC’s representatives for the township’s voting District 9, which includes part of Woodland Avenue, the lower parts of the Moore Estate development, Bennington Road, and surrounding streets.
+A Morris Township resident since 1997, he also serves as one of MTDC’s representatives for the township’s Voting District 9, which includes part of Woodland Avenue, the lower parts of the Moore Estate development, Bennington Road, and surrounding streets.

-George retired as an actuary in 2013 after working in the insurance industry for nearly 40 years.
-He served in various executive positions, and helped administer life insurance and investment products, and model and control their risks.
-Since retirement, George has pursued his passion for teaching and has worked part-time as a teacher and tutor of mathematics and finance.
-He is an adjunct professor of mathematics at Fairleigh Dickinson University in Madison, where he has taught basic skills courses, precalculus, graph theory, and statistics.
+George is an actuary who worked in the insurance industry for nearly 40 years.
+There, he served in executive positions, designing and performing risk control for life insurance and investment products.
+He retired from industry in 2013.
+Since then he has pursued his passion for teaching and has worked part-time as a teacher and tutor of mathematics and finance.
+He is an adjunct professor of mathematics at Fairleigh Dickinson University in Madison, where he has taught basic skills courses, pre-calculus, graph theory, and statistics.

-George received a bachelor’s degree in mathematics from Yale in 1973 and a master’s degree in mathematical finance from New York University in 1996.
+George received a B.A. from Yale in 1973 with a major in mathematics, and a master’s degree in mathematical finance from New York University in 1996.
 He is a Fellow of the Society of Actuaries, and a member of several other professional organizations for actuaries and teachers.

-He enjoys traveling, playing squash (not that he’s very good at it!), reading, explaining mathematical concepts to teenagers and adults, discussing how to improve government, and taking long walks with his dog.
+George enjoys traveling, playing squash (not that he’s very good at it!), reading, explaining mathematical concepts to teenagers and adults, and discussing how to make government work for all people.

-George and his wife, Barbra, moved to Morris Township in 1997 from Madison, where they lived for 18 years.
-He dedicates his work for MTDC to the memory of his wife, who lost her life in 2017 after many years of battling the side effects of Type 1 diabetes.
+George dedicates his work for MTDC to the memory of his first wife, Barbra, who lost her life in 2017 after many years of battling the complications of Type 1 diabetes.
 He urges all residents of New Jersey to register as organ donors.

 Melanie S. Hostetter was elected Vice Chair of the Morris Township Democratic Committee (MTDC) in June 2018.
 In addition, she serves as the Democratic female representative for the township’s voting District 1.